creativecreature/sturdyc/README.md

 	log.Println(cacheClient.Get("key1"))
 ```

-Next, we'll look at some of the more _advanced features_ in detail.
+Next, we'll look at some of the more _advanced features_.

 # Stampede protection